- Kingsley Perry

 By Kingsley Perry

 Commander Kingsley Perry (Retd) was a midshipman under training in HMAS Sydney in 1963 when a tragic boating accident occurred in the Whitsunday Group, resulting in the loss of five young lives.
-Kingsley was the coxswain of the third whaler named in this incident.
+Kingsley was the coxswain of the third whaler identified in this narrative.

 In the early 1960s, immediately after their graduation from the RAN College, HMAS Creswell at Jervis Bay, midshipmen in the Royal Australian Navy spent 12 months at sea before proceeding to the United Kingdom for further training.
 A class of 26 midshipmen graduated on 19 July 1963.They were posted in groups around a number of ships including HMAS Sydney, a Majestic class aircraft carrier that was being used as a training ship (and later as a fast troop transport during the Vietnam war).
 The group in Sydney was joined by three other junior officers who were undergoing similar training following entry under different schemes.